Administrative & Staff Job Classifications

 Series: Fiscal - Professional

-The Fiscal Analyst is the first level of a four level professional fiscal management series.
+The Fiscal Analyst is the first level of a five level professional fiscal management series.
 Incumbents are responsible for performing professional duties in areas to include but not limited to: student accounts, financial aid, purchasing, grants and payroll analyzing management information.
 The Fiscal Analyst is distinguished from the Advanced Fiscal Analyst who has responsibility for performing professional level specialized accounting duties requiring application of advanced professional knowledge of accounting principles, practices and fiscal management.

 TYPICAL CLASS ESSENTIAL DUTIES